Pranam2002/Pranam2002/README.md

 # Hi there 👋

 ## 🚀 About Me
-🎓 I am Pranam Rohatgi, a Full Stack Web Developer and Machine Learning Enthusiast.
+🎓 I am Pranam Rohatgi, a Machine Learning Enthusiast.
 I am also Pursuing my Bachelor in Computer Science & Engineering with specialization in Artificial Intelligence & Machine Learning and will graduate in mid-2025.

 <br>